German Football Association: 1963 to present

 The DFB has also overseen the rise of Germany as a world power in women's football.
 The national team has won World Cups in 2003 and 2007—the latter without conceding a goal in the final tournament, making them the only World Cup champions for men or women to do so.
 Furthermore, the women's national team's victory in 2003 made Germany the only nation to have won both the Men's and Women's World Cups, until Spain achieved the same milestone in 2023.
-They have also won eight UEFA Women's Championships, including the last six in succession.
+They have also won eight UEFA Women's Championships.

 In 1990, mere months before reunification became official, the DFB founded the women's Bundesliga (Frauen-Bundesliga), directly modelled after the men's Bundesliga.
 Initially, it was played in north and south divisions but became a single league in 1997.
 Bundesliga teams have enjoyed more success in the UEFA Women's Champions League than those from any other nation; four different clubs have won a total of nine titles, with the most recent being 2015 champions 1.
 FFC Frankfurt, now known as Eintracht Frankfurt.

 Since 2005, in memory of former German-Jewish Olympian international footballer Julius Hirsch who was killed in Auschwitz concentration camp during the Holocaust, the German Football Federation awards the "Julius-Hirsch-Preis" for outstanding examples of integration and tolerance within German football.

-In 2025, its 125 year anniversary, the DFB has got reached more than eight million memberships.
+In 2020, a poll found that the unpopularity of the DFB was caused by increasing commercialization, among other reasons.
+An academic panel study in 2023 similarly found that the DFB had become deeply unpopular among important figures in German football, who cited reasons such as a lack of transparency, poor communication and distance from fans, and a lack of open reflection on mistakes.
+In 2025, its 125 year anniversary, the DFB reached more than eight million memberships.